aspose-words/Aspose.Words-Documentation/en/cpp/faq/_index.md

 {{% alert color="primary" %}}

-You can find more detailed information about programming with documents in the [“Programming with Documents”](/words/cpp/programming-with-documents/) documentation section.
+You can find more detailed information about programming with documents in the [Programming with Documents](/words/cpp/programming-with-documents/) documentation section.

 {{% /alert %}}